romilly/tworse/manuscript/tworse.md

 I'd appreciate some feedback about the workshop.
 There's an on-line survey which should take you no more than 5 minutes to complete.
 That will help me to improve this and other workshops in the future.
-Please [complete it now]() while the workshop is fresh in your mind.
+Please [complete it right now](https://www.surveymonkey.com/s/LCQXSFZ) while the workshop is fresh in your mind.

 ## Appendix A